 It’s time for some guitar finger stretching.
-Practicing guitar finger stretching exercises will not only help you develop a better reach, but they will also help you build some strength and independence in your fingers.
+Practicing finger stretching exercises for guitar will not only help you develop a better reach, but they will also help you build some strength and independence in your fingers.

 Before starting this guitar lesson, I’m going to give you a warning.
 Be careful with these finger stretching exercises!
 If over done you will injure yourself.
 They should be practiced for very short periods of time.

 You should feel a stretch in your hand, but you should not feel pain.
 If you feel pain, stop immediately.

 With that said, these are 3 very helpful finger stretching exercises for guitar.
 I call them “The Worm”, “The Spider” and “The Slinky”.
 Once you play them, you will probably get an idea of where the names come from.

 Guitar Finger Stretching Exercise #1 – The Worm